What We Do

 - Graduate and undergraduate internships

-Please note: sessions should be arranged as far in advance as possible to allow for preparation and to insure the availability of staff and classrooms.
+Please note: sessions should be arranged AT LEAST TWO WEEKS in advance to allow for preparation and to insure the availability of staff and classrooms.
 Food, drinks, and ink are prohibited in classrooms during sessions with Special Collections and Archives materials.